v29crazy/angular/README.md

 # angular
-Deep angular wiuth sirus colleagues
+Deep dive in angular with sirus colleagues